TB patients are still here, hoping to get better.

 The only way to see The Waverly Hills Sanitarium is to pay to take the tour.
 The whole property is secured, complete with cameras and security guards.
-The Waverly Hills Sanitarium sits on a piece of property on top of a hill, located at the end of a very long driveway, and can’t be seen from the locked gate which is at the beginning of this long driveway, because of the trees and bushes.
+It sits on a piece of property on top of a hill, located at the end of a very long driveway, and can’t be seen from the locked gate, because of the many trees and bushes.

 - The Louisville Ghost Hunters Society

 - Paranormal Activity Investigators Report on Waverly Hills Sanitarium